 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a Joe Dever game from the mind of Joe Dever (presented by Joe Dever), a puzzler with a Geometry Wars visual style, and a free-to-play strategy game.
+Today we've got an interesting music game, a Call of Mini title with a new coat of paint, a shameless Angry Birds clone, and a holiday-themed tower defense game.

 Looking for the previous roundup editions?
 Find them here.

-Today's roundup is presented by Strategy & Tactics:USSR vs USA from HeroCraft.
+Today's roundup is presented by DigiCal Calendar & Widgets from Digibites.

 The Amazon Appstore hasn't exactly grown to rival Google Play in size or overall quality, but there's still some cool stuff over there.
 And if you can get it for free?
 That's a pretty good deal.
 Amazon is offering $5 to spend on apps and all you have to do is download something.